abeaderstadt/smart-store-beaderstadt/README.md

 # smart-store-beaderstadt
-# Specification for Project 1 BI Python Module
+# Specification for Project 2 BI Python w/External Packages Module

 ## Overview

-Project 1 is a hands-on project, that follows professional practices for starting a business intelligence data analytics project.
+Project 2 is a hands-on project, that follows professional practices for starting a business intelligence data analytics project.
 Our project will evolve over time, so we want a place to keep it safe - backed up and ready for sharing or presenting our work.
 For that, we'll use GitHub, a popular place for storing code.

 ---
 ## **How to Install and Run the Project**